-The Costa Brava has a rich historical heritage, which is reflected in the many archaeological sites and museums in the region.
+The Costa Brava region has a rich historical heritage, which is reflected in the many archaeological sites and museums in the region.
 Visit Greco-Roman ruins at EmpúriesThe nearby museums offer a fascinating insight into the region's ancient history.
 In addition, the Museum of the History of the city of Girona provides a captivating insight into the development of the region over the centuries.

 Plage d'Aro is easily accessible by road, rail and air.
 The nearest airport is Girona, which offers regular flights to a number of destinations. destinations Europe.
 Once here, hiring a car can be a practical option for exploring the region at your own pace.

-The best time for visit the beach of Aro is from May to September, when the weather is warmest and sunniest.
+The best time to visit the beach of Aro is from May to September, when the weather is warmest and sunniest.
 However, even outside these months, the region has much to offer, with a mild climate all year round and many cultural events and local festivals.

 Visit Aro Beach on the Costa Brava is a unique opportunity to discover a corner of Spanish paradise.
 Whether you're looking for relaxation, adventure or cultural discovery, Aro Beach has something to offer every traveller.